 Thank you for being there.

-But uh it's entertaining watching these guys and and them acting how surprised they are at the result of what basically is a democratic policy of higher gas prices.
+Yeah, just my point was just actually, I think I saw the fork in Chuck Schumer's tongue during the press conference, but it's entertaining watching these guys and them acting how surprised they are at the result of what basically is a Democratic policy of higher gas prices.

 They are getting exactly what they wanted.

-Um high gas prices lead to smaller cars, less use of gasoline, uh carpooling, public transportation, and all those things.
+High gas prices lead to smaller cars, less use of gasoline, carpooling, public transportation, and all those things.

 That's exactly what they want, but they can't be honest about that and win an election.

-Uh that's their position that the Republican or conservative position is we need to supply the market and keep pricing low to fuel the economic growth.
+That's their position, that the Republican or conservative position is we need to supply the market and keep pricing lows to fuel the economic growth.

 Exactly.